sf-wdi-22-23/modules-23/w06-ruby-on-rails/d3-dawn-ruby-oop/README.md

 ##Initialization & Instance Variables (10m)

 **Challenge:**
-What If I want to set the color of the car at the moment I'm creating it?
+What if I want to set the color of the car at the moment I'm creating it?
 How could I enable code like this?

 ```ruby
 lambo = Car.new("red")